zaeeeeeem/triobackend/Docs/API Docs/01-Order-Management-API.md

 **Endpoint:** `POST /api/v1/orders`

+**Authentication:** Optional.
+This route is wrapped with `optionalCustomerAuth`, so it accepts calls with or without the `Authorization: Bearer <customer-access-token>` header.
+Regardless of authentication, the request body MUST include the `customer` object.
+When the backend receives the payload it:
+1. Validates the token (when provided) and attaches customer info to the request (used for logging/analytics only).
+2. Always looks up an existing customer by the `customer.email` provided in the body.
+3. If a match is found, the order is linked to that customer (`customerId` stored and `guestOrder=false`); otherwise, the order is stored as a guest order with `guestToken` populated.

 **Description:** Create a new order.
 Frontend clients **must not** send any price-related fields (`price`, `subtotal`, `tax`, `total`, `discount`, `shippingCost`).
 The validator rejects them and the backend recalculates everything from authoritative product data.

 **🔒 CRITICAL SECURITY NOTE:**